Garrett-Productions/udemyUltimateSEO/offPageSEO.md

 The amount they charge varies greatly, we've had some sites tell us it's $50 per upload, some say it's $100 and some even say it's $500 (which is crazy).

 There isn't a rough guide on how much sites charge, it will vary per niche, however, you'll generally find that the more authoritative the site, the more they will charge.

+2. Steal Your Competitor's BackLink

+Steps
+- Find competitors (search by keywords)(look at organic results)
+- paste the URL of competitor into SEMrush and see the amt of backlinks and filter through to see what one's they have.
+- go to links per referring domain, thats what we want to focus on.
+- Look at Follow links only.
+Those are the most impactful links the site has.
+- click the icon to view it
+* Seems like a really niche, relatiove link.
+- check the DA of the site to see if you really want to get a back link
+- even though the DA is a 19, but the page is on the first page of google search, just be careful on the anchor text you use.
+Its a powerful method to find out what keywords and links your competitors have
+*** REACH OUT TO ALL PAGES FOR ARTICLES THAT HAVE DONE PA AND DA AND BACKLINKS CORRECTLY

+3. Forum Link Building
+- find relevant forums, secure a link from them
+- drives target to your website
+- establish relationships w strong links in your industry.

+How to Find them.
+(Gaming)
+- Forum + Niche
+- nniche + discussioon board
+- niche "powered by vbulletin"
+- inurl:/form niche
+- intitle: forum niche

+* Respond to responses on forumsa and blogs and include hyperlinks in your response.
+For ex) I relate to this, check out "article" on my site.

+4. Resource Link Building
+- pages that link out to awesome content on a given topic
+* There are literally sites that have links to other sites, and reach out to them and try to get a link too
+1. Find relevant resource pages
+2. Find the "best fit"
+3. Reach Out and try to get a link back to your site

+How to Find reasources

+Finding Them

+- Digital Marketing + inurl:links
+- Digital Marketing + "helpful resources"
+- Digital Marketing + "useful resources
+- Digital Marketing + "useful links"

+3a) Reach out wityh email
+- review photo taken
+- tell them their site is great, here is a similar link
+- "my guide might make a great addition to your site"
+- either way talk soon
+REVIEW TEMPLATE